krud-dev/shapeshift/README.md

 - [Contributing](#contributing)
 - [License](#license)

+## Overview

+ShapeShift is a Kotlin first object mapping library.
+We have built ShapeShift because we wanted a simple to use, minimal boiler plate mapping engine, that is also flexible and supports the most advanced use cases.

+Built with Kotlin in mind, ShapeShift was designed around its ecosystem and best practices.
+The library has 2 main tools for mapping:

+* Annotations - Fully featured annotation based mapping, just add annotations to your objects and ShapeShift handles the rest.
+Including using custom field transformers, conditional mapping, advanced object decoration and much more.
+* DSL - A Kotlin DSL allowing you to define the relations between objects.
+This allows you to map objects you can't change (or don't want to), like objects from 3rd party libraries.
+Additionally you can define inline transformations, conditions and decorations, enabling deep customization and very advanced mapping.

+### ShapeShift main features:

+* Custom field transformers
+* Default transformers
+* Deep mapping
+* Multiple mapping targets
+* Conditional mapping
+* Mapping decorators
+* Seamless spring integration
+* Native Android support
 ## Documentation

 To learn how to get started with **ShapeShift**, visit the official documentation website.
 You'll find in-depth documentation, tips and guides to help you get up and running.